The Making of 'The Two Towers'

 0/5

-This documentary contains no sexual content or nudity, focusing entirely on the technical and creative aspects of filmmaking.
+There is no sexual content or nudity in this documentary, as it focuses strictly on the technical and creative aspects of filmmaking.

 Violence & Gore